 - Labor & delivery patients may have 3 healthy visitors ages 12 and older per private room at a time.
 Visitors may switch throughout the day.
 Healthy children under 12 may visit if they are siblings of the newborn and are allowed beyond the 3-visitor limit.
-Children must be accompanied by an adult who is not the patient and must have proof of their up-to-date immunization records required for their age.
+Children must be accompanied by an adult who is not the patient.

 - Antepartum/postpartum patients, as well as those in Women's Special Care, may have 4 visitors ages 12 and older per private room at a time.
 Visitors may switch throughout the day.
 Healthy children under 12 may visit if they are siblings of the newborn and are allowed beyond the 4-visitor limit.
-Children must be accompanied by an adult who is not the patient and must have proof of their up-to-date immunization records required for their age.
+Children must be accompanied by an adult who is not the patient.

 - Babies in the Newborn Intensive Care Unit and associated nurseries may have a list of 4 approved visitors ages 12 and older (consisting of the baby's mother and 3 additional individuals).
 These individuals must stay the same during the entire stay.
 Each newborn may only have 2 visitors at the bedside at a time.
 No visitors under the age of 12 are permitted.